Concurrency & Systems Review · April 2026

 Go + Python Cloud-native Embedded delivery Kubernetes gRPC Microservices

-Staff augmentation firm headquartered in Tallinn, Estonia with a UK commercial office.
+Staff augmentation firm headquartered in Tallinn, Estonia, with a UK office.
 Founded in 2015.
 Dedicated Go engineering bench with production experience across Gin, Echo, Chi, GORM, Docker, and Kubernetes.
 Engineers embed directly into your sprint cadence, codebase, and communication channels.
 Clutch 5.0 rating.
 Strongest fit for product-led backend teams, Go API and microservices engineering, and mixed Python + Go architectures under one partner.

 Composite